-- We ensure that teaching and learning opportunities meet the needs of each child - We ensure appropriate provision is made for children who belong to vulnerable groups; so the needs of socially disadvantaged children are adequately assessed and addressed. - We recognise that pupils eligible for Pupil Premium have a wide range of needs, including stretch and challenge for the most able, and use the funding to improve outcomes for the full range of eligible pupils. - We also recognise that not all pupils who are vulnerable are registered or qualify for Pupil Premium funding.
-We reserve the right to allocate Pupil Premium funding to support any pupil, or group of pupils, who the school has identified as being at risk of underachievement. - We track the progress of pupil premium children rigorously to ensure there is a positive impact on learning outcomes
+- · We ensure that teaching and learning opportunities meet the needs of each child - We ensure that appropriate provision is made for children who belong to vulnerable groups; this includes ensuring that the needs of socially disadvantaged children are adequately assessed and addressed. - We recognise that pupils eligible for Early Years Pupil Premium have a wide range of needs, including stretch and challenge for the most able, and we use the funding to improve outcomes for the full range of eligible pupils. - We also recognise that not all pupils who are vulnerable are registered or qualify for Early Years Pupil Premium funding.
+We reserve the right to allocate Early Years Pupil Premium

+- funding to support any pupil, or group of pupils, who the school has identified as being at risk of underachievement. - We track the progress of Early Years Pupil Premium children rigorously to ensure there is a positive impact on learning outcomes